nbuchwitz/icingaweb2-module-map/README.md

 ## Configuration

-### Map
+### Plugin

-Go to Configuration -> Modules -> map  and click on the Configuration tab.
+To configure the default coordinates and the zoom levels go to Configuration -> Modules -> map  and click on the tab Configuration.

 ![Configuration Tab](https://github.com/nbuchwitz/icingaweb2-module-map/raw/master/screenshots/configuration-tab.png)

-### Hosts
+### Add coordinates to a host-object

-You have to add a custom geolocation variable to every host, you want to show on the map:
+For every host you want to display on the map, you have to add a custom variable named geolocation with the WGS84-coordinates:

 ```
 vars.geolocation = "<longitude>,<latitude>"
 ```